hackasaurus/hackasaurus.org/README.md

 ## Prerequisites

 You need Python version 2.6 or higher.
+All other dependencies are self-contained within the project's code repository.

 ## Setup